 When I was a kid, I was never that into the Sherlock Holmes mysteries.
 I guess I never had the patience for mysteries.
-I did not like Nancy Drew much either but now in my adulthood, I recently rented the film, Sherlock Holmesfrom the RedBox and I really enjoyed it.
+I did not like Nancy Drew much either but now in my adulthood, I recently rented the film, Sherlock Holmes from the RedBox and I really enjoyed it.

-The movie is very well made and will hold your attention.
+Sherlock Holmes the movie is very well made and will hold your attention.
 Seeing some of his other roles, I have come to really respect Robert Downey Jr. as an actor and his performance in this role is no exception.
 He does a great job.
 He brings a quirkiness and a neurosis to the character that we all know as Sherlock Holmes.

 This Sherlock Holmes is sometimes hired by the police but he often works as a private detective/investigator hired by families trying to solve crimes that often might have involved the murder of a loved one.